AndorCz/andor2/README.md

 # Andor2 ALPHA

 Andor is a web app for playing role-playing games online.
-The target audience are players of TTRPG games in the Czech Republic, using czech language.
+The target audience are players of TTRPG games, using the czech language.
 The initial version will be an experimental MVP, with limited functionality.
-No need for premature optimization or security concerns.

 ## List of features
   - Authentication with Google